-1) If none of these solve the problem then you could have a bad control transformer.
+- 1) If none of these solve the problem then you could have a bad control transformer.
 To check the transformer operation test with your digital multimeter.
 It should read 240 (or 208) volts across terminals 1 & 4 (black and white wires) and 24 volts across terminals 5 & 8 (where the gray and brown wires come out).
-This is a live test so be very careful not to touch any of the wires - remember there is 240 volts in the panel and this can electrocute you.
+This is a live test so be very careful not to touch any of the wires remember there is 240 volts in the panel and this can electrocute you.
 See photo below.
 If you are receiving 240/208 Volts in, but not getting the proper approximate 24 Volts out, then you need to replace the control transformer.
-See: hotkilns.com/ control-transformer-12-va back on the line and measure the voltage.
+See: hotkilns.com/control-transformer-12-va - 2) If there is no voltage coming into terminals 1 & 4, white & black, then test for it at the Power Terminal Block where the power cord comes in.
+If there is power there then look for a bad connection or wire between the power connection block and the transformer, i.e. a bad toggle switch, wire, or 1⁄2 amp fuse holder.
+If power is not there then go further back on the line and measure the voltage.
 Keep going until you find voltage, then look for the problem between that point with the voltage and the last point checked that had no voltage.

-2) If there is no voltage coming into terminals 1 & 4, white & black, then test for it at the Power Terminal Block where the power cord comes in.
-If there is power there then look for a bad connection or wire between the power connection block and the transformer, i.e. a bad toggle switch, wire, or $\frac{1}{2}$ amp fuse holder.
-If power is not there then go further